cimplec/sim-c/README.md

 Hacktoberfest 2020 is here.
 Contributions are now welcome.
 Please go through [CONTRIBUTING.md](./CONTRIBUTING.md) and the instructions in readme [Contribute](#contribute).
 We look forward for your contributions.

+# What is Hacktoberfest?
+Hacktoberfest is a month-long celebration of open source software run by DigitalOcean in partnership with GitHub and Twilio.
+Hacktoberfest is open to everyone in our global community!
+Five quality pull requests must be submitted to public GitHub repositories

 ## What is sim-C?

 <p align="justify">Often people have trouble programming in C (especially beginners) due to its low level syntax and unavailability of stable third party libraries.
 We present sim-C a high-level front end for C which creates a dynamically typed syntax for C. User can write code in this high level syntax and then compile it to optimized C code. sim-C does not process the code and simply translates it to C thus, there is no possibility of the code running slowly.
 So, with sim-C users can write code faster using the high level syntax and at the same time be able to harness the power and speed of a C program.
 Let us make C cool again.</p>